fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 4: January 4th, 2018

+**Today's Progress:** Javascript Events/Events Handler for Pig Game
+- Rolling the dice
+- Put all scores to 0
+- Updating scores and changing the active player
+- Implement 'Hold' function and the DRY principle

+**Thoughts:**
+- Beginning to understand more
+- The game became apparent and fun

+**Link to work:** I will push this to github at some point of the course.

 ### Day 3: January 3rd, 2018

 **Today's Progress:** Javascript DOM and Pig Game